 With a passion and love for education, she taught, in European &American schools

 more than 40 years.

 Completing more than 60 hours of

 the School of Administration and

-the Ohio State University, Columbus, OH.
+the Ohio State University in Columbus, OH.

 Serena continued taking courses to better

 Serena and Howard sponsored

 Parents to three students from

-Igbo Tribe in Nigeria, Africa and
+Igbo Group in Nigeria, Africa and

 now great world citizens.